AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-configuration-and-administration/c-server-settings/r-monitoring-and-alerting-system.md

 ## AS::monitorAlertGenerator.heapSpaceResetInterval - Heap Space Alert Interval {#section-fd5a2bf04ed44fdcaef20f77084151a8}

-Minimum time after an heap space alert before another one will be emitted.
+Minimum time after an heap space alert before another one is emitted.
 Interval time in msec.
 Integer value, 0 or larger.

 ## AS::monitorAlertGenerator.minTrafficForAlerts - Minimum Traffic to Enable Alerting {#section-8b4db2d6f96642309ca35c49eb3ab230}

 Requests per second.
-No response time and error alerts will be emitted if traffic falls below this threshold.
+No response time and error alerts are emitted if traffic falls below this threshold.
 Set to 0 to send response time and error alerts regardless of the traffic volume.
 Real value 0 or larger.